jbodah/dead_gems/README.md

 `DeadGems::find` is the main entry point.
 It takes the path to your project's root (which should contain your Gemfile) and a shell command to use in that project that should touch as much of your code as possible.

-**NOTE** This will take a long time as it uses `TraceRoute` to check the source location of every method call to see if the code being leveraged is in a gem directory.
+**NOTE** This will take a long time as it uses [TracePoint](http://ruby-doc.org/core-2.0.0/TracePoint.html) to check the source location of every method call to see if the code being leveraged is in a gem directory.

 ```
 # First make sure to backup any changes you have (e.g. commit them to git, stash them, etc)